-Because of all this, you may want to consider adding a supplemental plan to regular Medicare, or replacing it with an Advantage Plan, also known as Part C. I know.
+Because of all this, you may want to consider adding a supplemental plan to original Medicare or replacing it with an Advantage Plan, also known as Part C. I know.
 That’s so confusing.
-They should never have called it Part C. It really is a total replacement of Medicare that simply includes Parts A, B and D.
+They should never have called it Part C. It really is a total replacement of Medicare that includes Parts A, B, and D.

 Anyway, keep in mind that there are penalties for delaying extra coverage.

 You must sign up for a Supplemental Plan or Advantage Plan within six months of your 65th birthday month.
-This is your one-time Initial Enrollment Period.
-However, if you begin Part B later because you had insurance from an employer or a spouse, then this six-month period starts when you begin Part B.
+That is your one-time Initial Enrollment Period.
+However, if you begin Part B later because you had insurance from an employer or a spouse, then this six-month period starts when you start Part B.

-One can apply for Supplemental Insurance without penalty during the Initial Enrollment Period, which is within 6 months of the 65th birthday month.
+One can apply for Supplemental Insurance without penalty during the Initial Enrollment Period, which is within six months of the 65th birthday month.